ublanquet/training-angularjs/README.md

 app/hello/hello.route.js
 app/hello/hello.component.js
 app/hello/hello.spec.js
-app/hello/hello.scss
+app/hello/hello.css
 ```

-> It is a good idea to let modules come with their own routes, rather than defining a single 'routes.js' that list all existing routes of the app.
+> It is a good idea to let modules come with their own routes, rather than defining a single `routes.js` that list all existing routes of the app.

-> How to ensure that hello.scss style does apply only to hello component?
+> How to ensure that hello.css style does only apply to hello component?

 > Never write CSS browser prefixes.
 That is code noise!
-If you need your application to be compatible with old browsers, use a plugin that post-process CSS for you.
+If you need your application to be compatible with old browsers, use a plugin like [autoprefixer](https://www.npmjs.com/package/autoprefixer) that post-process CSS for you.

 ### 2. Build project
 Run `gulp build` to build the project.
 Building a web project often involves optimising the sources & resources.